clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       ssh -i "AWSClearTestKey.pem" clear@ec2-34-209-39-184.us-west-2.compute.amazonaws.com

 #.
-A message appears on the terminal stating the authenticty of the host can't
+A message appears on the terminal stating the authenticity of the host can't
    be established and prompts you with the message:

    .. code-block:: console